shinjukunian/DocX/README.md

 On iOS, `NSAttributedString.DocumentType` supports only HTML and Rich Text, while on macOS .doc and .docx are available options.
 Even then .docx exporter on macOS supports only a subset of the attributes os NSAttributedString.

-This library is used in SimpleFurigana for macOS <https://itunes.apple.com/de/app/simple-furigana/id997615882?l=en&mt=12> and iOS <https://itunes.apple.com/de/app/simple-furigana/id924351286?l=en&mt=8>, hence the focus on furigana annotation export.
+This library is used in [SimpleFurigana for macOS](https://itunes.apple.com/de/app/simple-furigana/id997615882?l=en&mt=12) and [SimpleFurigana for iOS](https://itunes.apple.com/de/app/simple-furigana/id924351286?l=en&mt=8), hence the focus on furigana annotation export.

 ## Installation